CasparKielwein/Aaargh/Classes.md

 Yourself or one Ally within 25'
 1 Power-Point
 The target has advantage on a Roll of their choice until the end of your next turn.

+#### Divine Challange
+You challange a foe to face you or suffer holy wrath

+##### Lvl 1: Divine Challange
+Cost: 0
+* Reaction on your turn
+* Range 50'
+You mark the target until the end of your next turn.
+If the target makes an attack which does not include, it takes damage equal to your `Will` + 3.